andrzejlisek/TextPaint/Readme_ANSI.md

 TextPaint can handle ANSI files and provides other work modes, which also uses the same ANSI interpreter\.

-## Displaying animations
+## Playing animations

 The **WorkMode=2** is usable for displaying simple animations by progressive and slowly processing data from file\.
 You can also start the server on choosen port, which serves the same contents of file\.
 This feature can be used for comparing displaying file with other Telnet client\.

+Details abou the feature is described in **Animation playback and server** chapter\.

 ## Telnet client

-TextPaint can act as Telnet or SSH client in **WorkMode=3**\. it is usable for test various cases with existing Telnet services\.
-It is recommended to run Telnet server and TextPaint on the same machine, because data is sent as plain text and the Telnet protocol is obsolete\.
-Because TextPaint is not intented to be replacement of other terminal emulators, the TextPaint does not support and will not support other protocols such as SSH\.
-The true telnet data can be achievet using network sniffer\.
-Because some network sniffers does not work on localhost connection, you can use virtual machine or other computer in the same network to test data exchange with reading real transfered data\.
+TextPaint can act as terminal emulator in **WorkMode=3**\.
+This emulator can handle following connection types:

+* Telnet protocol\.
+* SSH protocol with login and password\.
+* Raw plain text connection without protocol\.
+* Serial port\.
+* Application with redirection of standard streams\.

+The compatibility with VTxxx is detailed in **VTTEST compatibility** chapter\.

 # Additional settings